Breadcrumbs

 All this information can be fetched from RSA Authentication Manager.

-1. Add below configurations for common variables in the kubernetes/helm-values/ef-cx-custom-values.yaml:
+Add below configuration for common variables under global section in the kubernetes/helm-values/ef-cx-custom-values.yaml:

 efCommonVars_IS_ENABLED_2FA: "true"